If instant cash is more a desire than a need when considering a quick refund, consider these alternatives.

 "Theoretically, with electronic filing and quicker turnaround on refunds, the need for tax anticipation loans has become obsolete," says John L. Stancil, CPA and professor emeritus of accounting and tax at Florida Southern College in Lakeland.

 But ultimately, a refund anticipation product is a personal preference, not a fiscal issue, for taxpayers.
-The prospect of cash a few days earlier appeals to those who value speed over cost, such as the person who stands impatiently in front of the microwave complaining that it's taking too long for dinner to be ready.
+The prospect of cash a few days earlier appeals to those who value speed over cost.

 Companies that offer quick refund options are well aware of such impatience, and that's why some opportunities survive even as electronic filing increases in popularity.